SAML-Toolkits/php-saml/README.md

    encrypted data. (nameID, assertions).
  * gettext.
 Install that library and its php driver.
 It handles translations.

+Since [PHP 5.3 is officially unssuported](http://php.net/eol.php) we recommend you to use a newer PHP version.

 ### Code ###

 #### Option 1.
 Download from github ####